sbaeumlisberger/VirtualizingWrapPanel/.github/ISSUE_TEMPLATE/default-template.md

 ---
-name: Default Template
+name: Issue Template
-about: Default Template
+about: Template for creating an issue.
 title: ''
 labels: ''
 assignees: ''